trip5/EspHome-Led-Clock/README.md

 | No Wifi: Stop Seek On & Display On - Brightness 1    | 73.35 mAh   |
 | No Wifi: Stop Seek On & Display Off after 30 sec     | 69.77 mAh   |

+#### What Does This Mean?

+On maximum power savings, you could power the clock from a 5000mAh powerbank for almost 3 days: `5000mAh / 70mA ≈ 71.4 hours`!

 ### LED Output

 While the clock is attempting to connect to wifi or while in hotspot mode, the blue LED will pulse on and off every 1 second.